 Prevent: Southern bacterial wilt is soil borne and can survive for long periods in the soil on roots and plant debris.
 Like many other tomato diseases, it favors high temperatures and high humidity.
 The best way to prevent this disease is to purchase and plant only locally grown plants, or grow your own plants from seed.
 Southern bacterial wilt is more common in warmer regions, but has been found in Massachusetts and other northern regions as well.

 Manage: There is no cure for this disease.
-Once confirmed, infected plants must immediately be removed and discarded in the trash.
+Once confirmed, immediately remove infected plants and discard them in the trash.